Private Parts (1997 film): Plot

-With Alison pregnant again, Howard gets his dream offer to work in New York City at WNBC, where he has the chance to become a nationwide success.
+When Alison becomes pregnant again, Howard gets his dream offer to work in New York City at WNBC, where he has the chance to become a nationwide success.
 However, upper management at NBC hired Howard not realizing what his show was like until they see a news report about him.
-Program director Kenny Rushton, whom Howard refers to as "Pig Vomit", offers to keep Howard in line or he will force him to quit.
-Howard, Fred, and Robin ignore Kenny's restrictions on content until a risque Match Game with comedian Jackie Martling causes Rushton to fire Robin.
-The show fails in her absence and her replacement quits after Howard's interview with an actress who swallows a kielbasa sausage.
+Program director Kenny Rushton, whom Howard refers to as Pig Vomit, offers to keep Howard in line or he will force him to quit.
+Howard, Fred, and Robin ignore Kenny's restrictions on content until a risqué Match Game with comedian Jackie Martling causes Rushton to fire Robin.
+The show fails with her absence, and her replacement quits after Howard's interview with an actress who swallows a kielbasa sausage.
 Robin is eventually brought back, but Howard's antics continue with a naked woman in the studio, resulting in Kenny cutting off the broadcast.
 Howard gets the show back on the air and gets into a physical altercation with Kenny in his office.

-In 1985, Howard becomes number one at WNBC and Kenny tries to gain Howard's friendship but is turned down flat.
+In 1985 Howard becomes number one at WNBC, and Kenny tries to gain Howard's friendship but is promptly turned down.
 Howard thanks his fans with an outdoor concert by AC/DC.
-During the performance, Alison is rushed to the hospital and gives birth to a girl.
-Back on the flight, it is revealed that Howard has told his story to Gloria and believes he could get her, but remains faithful to Alison.
-He meets Alison at the airport and his daughters run to greet him.
+During the performance Alison is rushed to the hospital and gives birth to a girl.
+The film then cuts back to the flight, revealing that Howard has told his story to Gloria.
+Though he believes he could pick her up, Howard remains faithful and meets Alison at the airport as his daughters run to greet him.

-During the end credits, Stuttering John rants about his absence in the film.
-Mia Farrow then presents an Academy Award for Best Actor for Howard at the awards ceremony, who appears as Fartman once again, but Howard falls from mid-air and the audience applauds.
-Kenny is out of radio and now manages a shopping mall in Alabama and blames Howard for his downfall.
-During his outbursts, his swearing is drowned out by jackhammer noises.
+During the end credits Stuttering John rants about his absence in the film.
+At the Oscars Mia Farrow then presents an Academy Award for Best Actor to Howard, who appears as Fartman once again, but Howard falls from mid-air and the audience applauds.
+Having left radio, Kenny now manages a shopping mall in Alabama and blames Howard for his downfall.
+During his outbursts his swearing is drowned out by jackhammer noises.